Home » Biography » Rabindranath Tagore

 It is said that among his works, his novels receive the least amount of attention.
 One of the causes of this might be his distinct narrative style, which is still challenging for readers today.
 His writings addressed future threats of nationalism as well as other important societal problems.
 His book, “Shesher Kobita” presented its tale through poetry and the rhythmic narration of the main character.
 Rabindranath Tagore was a dated poet, so he added a sarcastic touch to it by having his characters make fun of him!
 His other well-known books include “Noukadubi,” “Gora,” “Chaturanga,” “Ghare Baire,” and “Jogajog.”

 Rabindranath was influenced by classical poets from the 15th and 16th centuries, including Ramprasad Sen and Kabir, and his work is frequently compared to theirs.
-He advised the future poet to think of Tagore and his writings while they read the poem.
+He advised future poets to think of Tagore and his writings while they read the poem.
 His best works include “Balaka,” “Purobi,” “Sonar Tori,” and “Gitanjali,” among others.

 Rabindranath Tagore: Political view